RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       :width: 70%
       :alt: sign in

+2.  **Select your server configuration and login**

-2. After  a successful authentication you will see a screen with server options as in the figure below:
+   After  a successful authentication you will see a screen with server options as in the figure below:

    .. image:: images/jhub-login.png
       :align: center